diggs1711/comma-ai-speed-challenge/README.md

 I will be researching more into combining a CNN model with an RNN model or possibly an LSTM.
 This will allow the model to capture the temporal nature of the videos and hopefully give a decent score.

+## Update 11/05/20
+Added Xception pretrained model as the first layer in the model.
+Using a TimeDistributed Layer from keras each time slice is fed into the model and then into a LSTM layer.
+This LSTM layer outputs a value at each time slice.
+This LSTM layer feeds into FC Layers and outputs a speed value.

+Adding Xception helped tremendously bringing the MSE down below 20 on the validation set.

+I used OpenCV to place the predicted value from the test set onto the test video.
+This helped me to view and analyse the predicated test values and see where the main errors were.
+The first thing I noticed was that the values were fluctuating wildly between each frame.
+I wanted my model to realise that if the previous predicted value was 20, the next frame is probably not 8 but somewhere around 20 as well.
+To aid with this, I added the TimeDistributed layer and the LSTM layer.
+This helped bringing the MSE down to around 8/9 after 30 epochs.
+The values on the test video also seemed to improve and were noticeably more stable than the previous video.

+Another error I noticed was at stop signs, the test video was still predicting values greater than 0, usually around 4-6.
+I presume this is due to the cropped video image not able to view the stop sign or road markings when stopped at the sign.
+Need to check the test video again and see if there's any stop signs

+To deal with memory constraints on Colab I "chunked" the video into frames of 100 timesteps.
+This allowed me to batch frames instead of sending the whole video in as 1 timestep.

 ## Things to try
 - Image augemetation
 - k-fold validation with RNN model